pavelToman/ToDo-app/README.md

 - frontend: Vue3
 # Run by make
 $ make up - run both backend and frontend
-   Vite servers fontend to host (address is given after container start)
+   Vite serves fontend to host (address is given after container start)
    Backend is on localhost:8000